When you’re pregnant, money is always on your mind. But what if you don’t have any money?

 If you do need to purchase baby food, look for deals at grocery stores and use coupons when you can.

 13. Apply For Formula Freebies

-This one is a bit controversial but I do believe that it’s worth applying for the formula samples even if you plan on breastfeeding.
+This one is a bit strange but I do believe that it’s worth applying for the formula samples even if you plan on breastfeeding.

 Firstly, there are often extra freebies with the samples such as diaper bags, change pads and bottles.

 Secondly, if you are a first time mom, you never know if you will need some formula on hand or if breastfeeding does not work for whatever reason.
 Having some formula stashed can help in a pinch.

 Check my baby freebies list for companies that will send you free formula